maarioherns21/aibrendingdemo/README.md

 API routes can be accessed on http://localhost:3000/api/hello.
 This endpoint can be edited in pages/api/hello.ts.

 The pages/api directory is mapped to /api/*.
 Files in this directory are treated as API routes instead of React pages.

+###
+This is a SaaS application that generates AI branding snippets and keywords for the customer's brand.
+It is a full stack application, AI driven full-stack SaaS application.